Last updated on July 12, 2026

 • Where Washington, UT rent stands today

-Washington, UT rent rose 6.3% year over year, reaching a current median of $2,100/month, which matches the city's peak rent.
-Renters are paying $212 more per month than last year, with a month-to-month increase of 1.9%.
+Washington, UT rent rose 6.5% year over year, with a current median of $2,050/month.
+Renters are paying $144 more per month on average than last year, continuing the upward trend as of July 2026.

-• Washington, UT rents run 7.7% more expensive than the $1,950/month national median, positioning it as a moderately priced market with a total of 84 rentals available.
+• Washington, UT runs 5.1% more expensive than the $1,950/month national median, placing it slightly above average in cost among U.S. metros with a total of 78 total rentals available.

 • Price ranges